The Strategic Plan is our most important document, setting out the council’s ambitions for the future.

 The City of Lincoln Council’s Executive committee passed a resolution supporting and promoting fairtrade in July 2012.

-The Lincoln Drivers Report is an annual report of the City of Lincoln Council which focuses on the key challenges to Lincoln
+The Lincoln City Profile is an annual report of the City of Lincoln Council which focuses on the key challenges to Lincoln

 Community Cohesion Strategy